aws/karpenter-provider-aws/website/content/en/v0.23.0/concepts/node-templates.md

 To select an AMI by name, use `aws::name`.

-To ensure that AMIs are owned by the expected owner, use `aws::owners` which expects a comma-separated list of AWS account owners - you can use a combination of account aliases (e.g. `self` `amazon`, `your-aws-account-name`) and account IDs.
-If this is not set, it defaults to `self,amazon`.

 EC2 AMIs may be specified by any AWS tag, including `Name`.
 Selecting tag values using wildcards (`*`) is supported.

 EC2 AMI IDs may be specified by using the key `aws::ids` (`aws-ids` is also supported) and then passing the IDs as a comma-separated string value.

+To ensure that AMIs are owned by the expected owner, use `aws::owners` which expects a comma-separated list of AWS account owners - you can use a combination of account aliases (e.g. `self` `amazon`, `your-aws-account-name`) and account IDs.
+If this is not set, *and* `aws::ids`/`aws-ids` are not set, it defaults to `self,amazon`.

 ### AMI Selection